-The following contains important information for tourists visiting the city of Oaxaca.
+Here are some useful notes for travelers visiting the city of Oaxaca.

-There is an upscale jewelry store located on Calle 5 de Mayo called Oro De Monte Alban.
+An upscale jewelry store located on Calle 5 de Mayo is called Oro De Monte Alban.
 They specialize in replicas of Mixtec and Zapotec jewelry including some very intricately crafted gold masks.
-This is only one of several nice jewelry stores in this area.
-These stores are located near the Hotel Presidente Stouffer.
-It is probably because of the clientele of that hotel that these stores are located here.
-Visit: www.orodemontealban.com
+This is one of several higher-end jewelry stores in this part of town.

-Tobala Mezcal de Oaxaca sells Mezcal (an alcoholic Mestizo drink) and is located at 20 de Noviembre.
+Tobala Mezcal de Oaxaca sells Mezcal (an alcoholic Mestizo drink), located at 20 de Noviembre.
 There are also several other Mezcal dealers in this area.
-For more information about Oaxacan Mezcal visit: www.mezcalfromoaxaca.com

-There are several movie theatres in Oaxaca.
-One is located just north of the zocalo and the other is located also located north, but about 8 blocks from the zocalo on the corner of Berriozabal street, across from the Parque Paseo Juarez.
-Most theatres charge about 50 pesos per person or around $4 US.
+Several movie theatres are located in Oaxaca.
+Two we saw include one a block or two immediately north of the zocalo and the other is about 8 blocks north of the zocalo on the corner of Berriozabal street, across from the Parque Paseo Juarez.
+Most theatres charge about 100 pesos per person or around $5 US.

-Tourist information is located on the corners of Cinco del Mayo and Morelos Street and also at the corner of Independencia and Garcia Vigil.
+A tourist information center is located on the corners of Cinco del Mayo and Morelos Street and also at the corner of Independencia and Garcia Vigil.
 These tourist offices are excellent resources for travelers.
-A visit here is usually with someone who is a local; this person may be able to refer you to new or “local” restaurants or specific “in the know” attractions that are not listed in general travel guides.
-There is nothing quite like a local person to give you information about where they live.
-These tourist offices also can help you with securing tour operators.
+A visit usually with someone who is local; this person may be able to refer you to new or “local” restaurants or specific “in the know” attractions that are not listed in general travel guides.

-All services and products include a VAT (value added tax) Tips to waiters are between 10% and 15%.
-Bellhops are usually given around 13 pesos or approximately one US dollar.
+All services and products include VAT (value added tax) Tips to waiters are generally between 10% and 15%.
+Bellhops are usually given 20 pesos or approximately one US dollar.